growth-mate/docs/src/Publishers/dashboard.md

 - **PendingReview** Displays all ad units that have been created and wait for our approval

 2. Next to the status bar, you see the ad unit name: **Example Ad Unit**
-3. Below, you will find detailed information like
+3. Below, you will find detailed information like:
 ![Screenshot 2024-07-23 at 10.51.32](https://hackmd.io/_uploads/HywBygaOR.png)
 - 24,530 shows the total number of impressions on your ad unit
 - 67 shows the number of times viewers have clicked on it